moderndatacompany/dataos.info/docs/learn/dp_consumer_learn_track/integrate_bi_tools/powerbi/powerbi_service.md

 - In Power BI, measures typically have an 'm_' prefix to indicate they represent a measure.
 For example, a measure calculating total revenue might be named `m_total_revenue`.
 - The connection is live, meaning any changes to the underlying data will be reflected in Power BI.
 - When schema changes occur, such as CRUD operations (Create, Read, Update, Delete) on dimensions, measures, or other elements of the semantic model, a re-sync is required.
-To prevent losing previously created reports after the re-sync, replace the `.pbip` file in the existing folder with the `.pbip` file from the newly downloaded folder.
+To prevent losing previously created reports after the re-sync, download the model folder from the Data Product Hub, extract the contents, and replace the existing folder with the new one.

 ## Best practices